-Grant Agreement
+Grant Agreements

-Grant Agreement with Cancer Prevention and Research Institute of Texas
+Grant Agreements with Cancer Prevention and Research Institute of Texas

-In July 2011, we entered into a Cancer Research Grant Contract, or the First Grant Contract, with the Cancer Prevention and Research Institute of Texas, or CPRIT, under which CPRIT awarded a grant not to exceed approximately \$5.7 million to be used for the execution of defined clinical development of BPX-501.
+In July 2011, we entered into a Cancer Research Grant Contract, or the First Grant Contract, with the Cancer Prevention and Research Institute of Texas, or CPRIT, under which CPRIT awarded a grant not to exceed approximately \$5.7 million to be used for the execution of defined clinical development of rivo-cel.
 To date, we have received approximately \$4.9 million under the grant.
 The Grant Contract terminated on June 30, 2014, but obligations exist as to licensing, royalty payments, and indemnification provisions.

 In November 2016, we announced that the Company received notice of a product development award totaling approximately \$16.9 million from CPRIT, the terms of which have been formalized in a contract.
 The CPRIT award is expected to fund a portion of a three-year global clinical program comprising clinical trials for adult and pediatric patients with high-risk and intermediate-risk AML, and potentially other hematologic cancers.
-The proposed studies are designed to evaluate the benefit of BPX-501 and rimiducid in the context of in vivo and ex vivo T cell depleted haploidentical HSCT.
+The proposed studies are designed to evaluate the benefit of rivo-cel and rimiducid in the context of in vivo and ex vivo T cell depleted haploidentical HSCT.
 The CPRIT oversight committee met in February 2017 and agreed to move forward with the proposed terms of the grant agreement, and a second grant, or the Second Grant Contract was entered into in August 2017.
 Additionally, the First Grant Contract was amended in order to align revenue sharing terms, discussed below, with the Second Grant Contract.
-We are currently in the process of finalizing the clinical trial design(s) and expect to initiate the development program supported by the CPRIT funding in the second half of 2018.
+We are currently conducting a pivotal randomized Phase 2/3 clinical trial (THRIVE) supported in part by the CPRIT funding